AkulnaijDev/MTG_AspNet/README.md

 #### What do I need to run it?

-Visual Studio 2022, latest .NET version on your pc, SQL database reachable locally, and if you need to connect externally from your pc an Ngrok account
+Visual Studio 2022, latest .NET version on your pc, SQL database reachable locally, and if you need to connect externally from your pc an Ngrok account.

+You also need a lot of images (obviously the ones copyright free) and a database with all those absolutely not scraped info about your game...

 #### How do I run it?